-3. Explain the benefits of the Base +1 format.
+3. Explain the benefits of the Base+1 format.

-- The new design gives commanders the option of splitting the training into separate blocks, providing training calendar flexibility for Active Duty, National Guard, and Reserve command teams. - Each module can be linked to the base module or stand on its own, supporting the commander's ability to utilize the training throughout the annual training cycle, in ad-hoc situations (e.g., hip pocket training), and/or during Sergeant's Time Training.
+The new design gives commanders the option of splitting the training for use throughout the annual training cycle, in ad-hoc situations (e.g., hip pocket training), and/or during Sergeant's Time Training, providing training calendar flexibility for Active Duty, National Guard, and Reserve units.